youtube/cobalt/cobalt/site/docs/development/setup-android.md

----
-layout: doc
+Project: /youtube/cobalt/_project.yaml
+Book: /youtube/cobalt/_book.yaml

-title: "Set up your environment - Android"
+# Set up your environment - Android
----

 These instructions explain how to set up Cobalt for your workstation and Android device.
 The package being built here is referred to as CoAT (Cobalt on Android TV).